 Septoplasty is performed to straighten a deviated septum.
 If you have difficulty breathing through one side of your nose, your septum may be deviated.
-This can be from trauma, a broken nose usually means a broken septum, or it may just be the way your septum developed.
+This can be from trauma (a broken nose usually means a broken septum), or it may just be the way your septum developed.
 Septoplasty is a technique used to straighten the septum and open up the constricted airway.

 Rhinoplasty with Turbinate Reduction

 Turbinates are normal folds in the nasal lining that heat and add humidity to the air we breathe.
-The lowest turbinate, also termed the inferior turbinate, happens to placed at the narrowest portion of each nasal airway.
+The lowest turbinate, also termed the inferior turbinate, happens to be placed at the narrowest portion of each nasal airway.
 When the inferior turbinate swells, it can restrict, or even block, the airway.
 Since each side has its own inferior turbinate, air flow in one or both sides can be restricted.
-Since the turbinates can expand an shrink, the blockage may be intermittent.
+Since the turbinates can expand and shrink, the blockage may be intermittent.
 Seasonal allergies tend to worsen these symptoms, and the turbinates tend to slowly enlarge as we age.
-There are several different ways to reduce the turbinates, and if this is a problem for you, be certain to discuss your options with Dr. Mele, during your consultation.
+There are several different ways to reduce the turbinates, and if this is a problem for you, be certain to discuss your options with Dr. Mele during your consultation.

 Rhinoplasty with Chin Augmentation (Chin Implants)

-Rhinoplasty with Chin Augmentation Before and After Photos
+Rhinoplasty with Chin Augmentation Before-and-After Photos

 Schedule a Rhinoplasty Consultation